thomasabishop/eolas/DevOps/Git/Rebasing.md

 A common use-case is with feature branches as it makes the features fit more seamlessly with the `main` or `develop` branch.

-It is also a technique that can be used to integreate recent commits without merging.
+It is also a technique that can be used to integrate recent commits without merging.

+When to use one over the other:

+- **Merge** to allow commits to stand out or to be clearly grouped
+- **Merge** to bring large feature branches back into main
+- **Rebase** to add minor commits in a main branch into a feature branch
+- **Rebase** when you need to move commits from one branch to another

+So in terms of my personal workflow, I should be using

+- Merge when I want to bring a feature into develop
+- Merge when I want to bring develop into main for a release
+- Merge any time the feature branch is already public and being used by others.
+- Rebase to capture small changes in the parent branch
+- Rebase when I have branched from a branch because a refactor or something has become more complex than originally anticipated.

 ## Syntax